 Deciding on which in-store promotions you should run is often one of the first things you consider when you start planning your holiday marketing game plan.

 Signage, POP displays, banners, sales tags, and flyers can be a great way to ensure that when a customer walks into your store, they know about the promotions you’re running and how they can get the best bang for their buck.

-Two things you should consider when you launch in-store promotions are which promotions you should give direct the most attention towards and that the promotion doesn’t negatively impact your brand.
+Two things you should consider when you launch in-store promotions are which promotions you should direct the most attention towards and that the promotion doesn’t negatively impact your brand.

-1. Assure consistent messaging
+1. Ensure consistent messaging